 It is important to bottle promptly once the wine is ready.
 The reason for this is simple; we are not allowed, by law, to store finished wine for customers for more than 30 days with one exception – oak barrel aging.
 If you would like to have some wine with a good head start on the aging process before it is bottled then barrel aging is an excellent option for you.

 Another good reason to bottle promptly is that we are not set up for bulk aging wine in carboys.
-There is a good chance of a wine losing some of its quality if not bottled within a reasonable amount of time (1-2 months) due to the large amount of airspace in the carboy.
+There is a good chance of a wine losing some of its quality if not bottled within a reasonable amount of time (ideally no more than 1 month) due to the large amount of airspace in the carboy.
 If left for several months the wine can spoil.
 With the exception of barrel aging, wine bottles are the best place for your wine.

 One of the most common questions we are asked is, “When is this wine ready to drink?”
 The simple answer is “Whenever you are ready to drink it!”.
 However, the answer we prefer to give is “After an appropriate period of bottle aging.”

 For guidelines on bottle aging your wine please click here.